fusioncharts/dev_centre_docs/fusiontime/fusiontime-data-engine/pivot.md

 10253 | Confections | Brazil | South America | 640
 10332 | Confections | Canada | North America | 121.4

-In the above table, each column represents a particular detail of persons.
+In the above table, `groupBy` will be applied to the

+each column represents a particular detail of persons.
 Selecting a particular column gives you that particular detail of every person.
 Here, column is a `dimension` with all the values of same unit.

 Now, let's take an example of a financial data showing **Monthly Sales and Profit data**.